johnzerv/L5R-Card_Game/README.txt

 - Handle the case where a player runs out of cards during gameplay (trivial solution: generate more cards through DeckBuilder)

+- Print player's atk/def stats during Battle Phase, so that the player who is making a move can decide whether or not he wants to attack/defence someone/against someone.